jflamy/owlcms4/src/main/markdown/docs/LocalLinuxMacSetup.md

   - On a Mac We suggest you use `~/owlcms` as the unzipped location.

-  - If you are running on a Linux single-board computer, we suggest that you run the cpr

-- Make sure you have a Java 11 or 17 installed (JRE or JDK)
+- Make sure you have a Java17 installed (the JRE "runtime engine" is sufficient)

+  - On RaspberryOS, Java is already installed.

+  - For macOS, see [Latest Releases | Adoptium](https://adoptium.net/temurin/releases/) and download the .pkg file for your type of Mac.
+Double-click the file.

   - For Linux, refer to [Latest Releases | Adoptium](https://adoptium.net/temurin/releases/) depending on the Linux type you run.
 For Ubuntu and other Debian variants, the following should work

     ```bash
     sudo apt install default-jre
     ```

-  - For macOS, see [Latest Releases | Adoptium](https://adoptium.net/temurin/releases/) and download the .pkg file.
-Double-click the file.

 - Go to your installation directory where you unzipped owlcms